 To date, the last film Tarantino wrote that he didn’t direct was From Dusk Till Dawn, the gangster/vampire hybrid directed by Tarantino’s frequent collaborator Robert Rodriguez.
 He took special effects artist Robert Kurtzman’s story and polished it into a fun project for Rodriguez to direct and for him to star in (it also features Juliette Lewis, who starred in Natural Born Killers).
 What starts off as a getaway film takes a crazy turn as two brothers and their hostages find themselves in a bar full of vampires.

 If Natural Born Killers and True Romance are lovers-on-the-run films, then so is, in a way, with the Gecko brothers – played by Tarantino and George Clooney – replacing Mickey and Mallory from Natural Born Killers and Clarence and Alabama from True Romance.
 Bizarrely, though at first glance it might not seem it, From Dusk Till Dawn is arguably the most successful film Tarantino has been involved in; two sequels and a TV series followed it, not bad for a schlocky exploitation flick.

-Over the past few years, Quentin Tarantino has frequently mentioned quitting directing after making ten films.
+Over the past few years, Quentin Tarantino has frequently mentioned retiring from directing after making ten films and is now working on his tenth and reportedly final, The Movie Critic.
 Personally I’d love to see him write some more scripts for others; his early script work shows he’s at least a good as writer as he is a director.